raspberrypilearning/silly-eyes/en/step_2.md

 --- task ---

-Open a [new Scratch project](https://scratch.mit.edu/projects/editor){:target=”_blank”} to look at the range of sprites and backdrops.
-Take some time to think about your character.
+Open a [new Scratch project](https://scratch.mit.edu/projects/editor){:target="_blank"} to look at the range of sprites and backdrops.

-What is your character's personality?
-How about their mood or background story?

-If you're not sure then you could get Scratch to add a 'Surprise' sprite.

 --- /task ---